 Disconnect the wires by loosening the screws and unhooking the wires.

 Strip the wire insulation by 3/8 to 5/8 of an inch using a wire stripper.
 Double check the manufacturer's instructions to make sure you don't strip off too much insulation.
 Watch our video: How Do I Strip a Wire?

-Before installing the new dimmer make note of which side is the top and which is the bottom of the dimmer switch.
+Before installing the new dimmer, make note of which end is the top and which is the bottom of the dimmer switch.

 Connect the wires.
-If your house has lead wires, connect them to the house wires using wire connectors and then wrap them with electrical tape.
-Connect the green ground wire to the copper ground wire in the box using a supplied connector.
-Twist it clockwise to tighten.
+If your switch has wires pre-attached, connect them to the house wires using wire connectors.
+Connect the green ground wire to the copper ground wire in the box using a wire connector.
+Twist the connectors clockwise to tighten.
+Except for the bare or green ground wire, no bare wire or wire filaments should be visible outside of the wire connector after connecting the wires.
+Wrap the connections with electrical tap.
 Watch our video: How Do I Connect Two Wires?

 Carefully tuck the wires back into the electrical box and attach the dimmer to the electrical box with the mounting screws.

 Mount the wall plate to the switch and secure it with the wall plate screws.